How to completely remove a NetWorker client

 If the client no longer has a requirement to be backed up by the NetWorker server, we can perform one or all of the following:

-- Simply stop the NetWorker daemons/services on the client, or
+- Simply stop the NetWorker daemons/services on the client

-- Alternatively remove the package/binaries from the client.
-There's no problem with leaving the client software installed and running, it'll just sit there doing nothing until it gets a request from a backup server.
+- Remove the package/binaries from the client — There is no problem with leaving the client software installed and running, it'll just sit there doing nothing until it gets a request from a backup server.

-NOTE: You can't just stop the daemons/services on the client and think that's it; you need to disable the client in the save groups, and/or remove the configuration on the server.
+NOTE: You can't just stop the daemons/services on the client and think that's it; you need to disable the client in the save groups, and/or remove its configuration on the NetWorker server.

-The actions needed on the server side requires a little more thought it's a little more trickier, but in a nutshell the following steps are required:
+The actions needed on the server side requires a little more thought as its a little trickier, In a nutshell the following steps are required:

 - Delete the client file index